levenlabs/thumper/README.md

     HitCount    uint64  // The total number of documents matched HitMaxScore float64 // The maximum score of all the documents matched

-    // Array of actual documents matched
+    // Array of actual documents matched.
+Keep in mind that unless you manually
-    Hits []{
+    // define a limit in your search query this will be capped at 10 by
+    // elasticsearch.
+Usually HitCount is the important data point anyway Hits []{
         Index  string  // The index the hit came from Type   string  // The type the document is